-- 1. Introduce the session by referring to the Session Overview. - 2.
-Direct participants back to their Oral PrEP Journey Map Worksheet. - 3.
-Remind them that in the previous session, they identified key messages their character needs to know about oral PrEP. - 4.
-While these key messages will create awareness about oral PrEP, their peers will likely need more information and support before they decide if they want to use it. - 5.
-Explain that an individual's decision about using oral PrEP will be influenced by lots of different things, such as their values and priorities, their family, their peer group, their sexuality and sexual practices, and their relationships. - 6.
-Their peers will likely have a range of questions and concerns when deciding if they want to use oral PrEP.
-This session will focus on identifying how participants can support their peers to make informed decisions about using oral PrEP.

-ACTIVITY: Addressing Your Peers' Concerns

-- 1. Direct participants to step two of the Oral PrEP Journey Map Worksheet. - 2.
-Explain that they will choose a concern that their character may have about using oral PrEP. - 3.
-Facilitate a brainstorming session about the different concerns their peers might have that could stop them from considering using oral PrEP.
-Write their ideas on a piece of flip chart paper or whiteboard. - 4.
+E > KPLORE FACILITATION TIPS IN TRODUCTION 1.
+Introduce the session by referring to the Session Overview .
+2. Direct participants back to their Oral PrEP Journey Map Worksheet .
+3. Remind them that in the previous session, they identified key messages their character needs to know about oral PrEP.
+4. While these key messages will create awareness about oral PrEP, their peers will likely need more information and support before they decide if they want to use it.
+5. Explain that an individual's decision about using oral PrEP will be influenced by lots of different things, such as their values and priorities, their family, their peer group, their sexuality and sexual practices, their access to resources, and their relationships.
+6. Their peers will likely have a range of questions and concerns when deciding if they want to use oral PrEP.
+This session will focus on identifying how participants can support their peers to make informed decisions about using oral PrEP and help their peers identify their main motivation for using PrEP.
+AC CTIVITY: Addressing Your Peers' Concerns 1.
+Direct participants to step two of the Oral PrEP Journey Map Worksheet .
+2. Explain that they will choose a concern that their character may have about using oral PrEP.
+3. Facilitate a brainstorming session about the different concerns their peers might have that could stop them from considering using oral PrEP.
+Write their ideas on a piece of flip chart paper or whiteboard.
+If participants are having trouble identifying concerns, provide an example from the Key Messages on the previous page.
+4. Next, brainstorm different factors that may be motivating their peers to take oral PrEP.
+Try to focus on factors other than HIV vulnerability.

 Highlight to participants that it is not their job to tell their peers if oral PrEP is right for them.
-Instead, they should empower their peers to make their own decisions about using oral PrEP. - 5.
-Ask participants to break into pairs. - 6.
-Ask each person in the pair to introduce their character to their partner. - 7.
-Ask participants to complete their Journey Maps by identifying: - · One concern their character may have about using oral PrEP - Ways they can help their character overcome her concerns and support her to make an informed decision about using oral PrEP - 8.
-Once participants have finished, bring the group back together.
+Instead, they should empower their peers to make their own decisions about using oral PrEP.

+- 6. Ask participants to break into pairs. - 7.
+Ask each person in the pair to introduce their character to their partner. - 8.
+Ask participants to complete their Journey Maps by identifying: - One concern their character may have about using oral PrEP - Ways they can help their character overcome their concerns and support them to make an informed decision about using oral PrEP - Their character's main motivating factor for using PrEP (not HIV vulnerability) - 9.
+Once participants have finished, bring the group back together. - 10.
+Ask each pair to give a short presentation to explain the concern they discussed, how they addressed it to support their characters to make an informed decision about using oral PrEP, and their character's main motivation for using PrEP.